-Here’s what a number of small studies suggest concerning the potential health benefits of napping.
+Here’s what a number of small studies suggest regarding the potential health benefits of napping.

 1. Napping may heighten alertness

-A 25-minute sleep break in the middle of a long workday - or any day where focus and precision are paramount - may enhance performance.
-In a 2006 randomised controlled trial of 49 E.R. physicians and nurses published in the Annals of Emergency Sleep Medicine, subjects who took a break for a mid-shift nap completed simulated tasks more efficiently, made fewer mistakes, and reported feeling less sleepy afterward than those who skipped the snooze.
+A 25-minute sleep break in the middle of a long work day—or any day where focus and precision are paramount—may enhance performance.
+In a 2006 randomised controlled trial of 49 emergency department doctors and nurses published in the Annals of Emergency Sleep Medicine, subjects who took a break for a mid-shift nap completed simulated tasks more efficiently, made fewer mistakes, and reported feeling less sleepy afterward than those who skipped the snooze.

 2. Napping may support healthy blood pressure

-Exercise, cut down on salt … take a nap?
 A 2019 study of 212 older men and women living with hypertension found that those who napped during the day experienced a potentially beneficial drop in systolic blood pressure, comparable to the effect seen with lifestyle changes and certain medications.
-Just note: This was a small, short-term study, Mims says, and more research is needed to validate the findings before adding naps to the list of established blood-pressure-lowering therapies.
+Just note: this was a small, short-term study, Mims says, and more research is needed to validate the findings before adding naps to the list of established blood pressure lowering therapies.

 3. Napping may sharpen memory

 Could your number skills improve with a daytime sleep session?
 In a 2016 study of 32 adults published in Sleep and Biological Rhythms, subjects’ scores on addition and subtraction exercises improved after volunteers took a 20-minute nap.
-While you probably won’t wake up and start proving complex mathematical theorems (unless you already know how), it’s not out of the question that a quick nap could give you an assist in calculating a tip.
+While you probably won’t wake up and start proving complex mathematical theorems (unless you already know how), it’s not out of the question that a quick nap could give you a boost in your everyday calculations.

 5. Napping may improve mood

 Even if you generally get the sleep you need, napping may provide a “considerable” mood improvement, according to a 2009 study review published in the Journal of Sleep Research.
-It may also help you put up with a frustrating situation for a longer period of time (so you don’t lose your cool while waiting for that Zoom meeting to end) and make less impulsive decisions, say researchers behind a small 2015 study published in Personality and Individual Differences.
+It may also help you manage frustrations better (so you don’t lose your cool while waiting for that Zoom meeting to end) and help you make less impulsive decisions, say researchers behind a small 2015 study published in Personality and Individual Differences.

 How long should you nap?

-If you’re experiencing a mild bout of tiredness—and not a deeper, underlying cause of chronic sleep loss—a 20- to 30-minute “power nap” seems to be the sweet spot for supporting health, says Michelle Drerup, PsyD., director of the behavioral sleep medicine program at the Cleveland Clinic Sleep Disorders Center.
+If you’re experiencing a mild bout of tiredness—and not a deeper, underlying cause of chronic sleep loss—a 20 to 30-minute “power nap” seems to be the sweet spot for supporting health, says Michelle Drerup, PsyD., director of the behavioural sleep medicine program at the US Cleveland Clinic Sleep Disorders Center.
 This recommendation aligns with the published research described above.
 Longer daytime naps could take you into the deeper stages of slumber, leaving you groggy afterward and interfering with overnight sleep.